-36 year old owner of Mossy Creek Fly Fishing, American Fly Fishing Trade Association Board member, Massanutten TU Board, Fly Fisher’s of Virginia Technical Advisor.
+Co-owner of Mossy Creek Fly Fishing, former American Fly Fishing Trade Association Chairman, Mass TU Board member, and Fly Fisher’s of Virginia Technical Advisor.
 Colby and his brother Brian opened up the shop together in 2003.
-He started guiding and instructing in Virginia in 1999 and has fished almost every day since 2003.
+He started guiding and instructing in VA in 1999 and has fished almost every day since 2003.
 When he isn’t fishing he’s at the vise tying flies.
-He started tying flies for local Virginia fly shops at age 13 and was featured at many fly fishing trade shows through his teen years.
+He started tying flies for local VA fly shops at age 13 and was featured at many fly fishing trade shows through his teen years.
 Although based in the Shenandoah Valley, Colby always has ‘salt’ on his mind.
-When he isn’t hosting a trip in the Bahamas or Belize chasing bones, permit, tarpon, and cudas, he is out with his buddies chasing stripers, big drum, cobia, or billfish off the Virginia coast!
+When he isn’t hosting a trip in the Bahamas or Belize chasing bones, permit, tarpon, and cudas, he is out with his buddies chasing stripers, big drum, cobia, or billfish off the VA coast!

-Brian Trow is the 36 year old co-owner of Mossy Creek Fly Fishing.
+Brian Trow is the co-owner of Mossy Creek Fly Fishing.
 He began fly fishing and tying at the age of 10.
-He has been teaching and guiding fly fisherman for 15 years.
+He has been teaching and guiding fly fisherman for 17 years.
 Brian has a passion for restoring the local waters, and is very involved with Trout Unlimited.
 Serving on the national board of trustees for Project Healing Waters Fly Fishing allows him to give back to veterans through our wonderful sport.
 He loves the great relationships developed with “friends” of the shop over the years, and that is why he continues to be such an active guide.
-When he is not busy at the shop, teaching, or guiding, you will find him at home with his wonderful wife and two boys, right on the banks of Mossy Creek.
+When he is not busy at the shop, teaching, or guiding, you will find him at home with his wonderful wife, daughter, and two boys, right on the banks of Mossy Creek.

 Bob has been fly fishing since he was 8 years old.
 That was 52 years ago and he still loves it, especially sharing it with others.
 He believes that most folks not only want to catch fish on a guided trip, but also want to leave a better fisherman because they learned something that day.
 He started guiding in the Shenandoah Valley in the mid 80’s when he owned Mossy Creek Outfitters, in Bridgewater, Va.
 He can’t really say he has a favorite species to fish for, he just loves it all, brook trout to muskies and everything in between.
 It’s hard to find a more experienced, fun, well mannered guide in the Mid Atlantic than Cramer!